 There is also the matter of what the link anchor text is, and it has been confirmed that this is taken into account.

-For menu linking and most categorization this will be done naturally, but this can become an issue with image links and links within content.
+For menu linking and categorisation this will be done naturally, but this can become an issue with image links and links within content.

 Images and banners with links in would ideally be coded in HTML so the text can be read properly.
 If this can’t be done, then you can apply alt tags and text to the links on images to help give context.